CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 ## Business Rules

-- As dummy data is used, real user privacy concerns are non-existent.
+- The use of dummy data in the system eliminates concerns regarding actual user privacy.
-- The system is designed to educate users about musical diversity and the evolution of music.
+- The system is designed to inform users about the broad spectrum and evolution of music genres.
-- Personalized recommendations should offer a mix of popular and lesser-known music to enrich the user's experience.
+- The personalized recommendations should offer a mix of popular hits and niche songs to enrich the user’s experience.
 - The system should be capable of illustrating complex data (e.g., audio features, historical trends) in an accessible and user-friendly manner.

 <br>